Leopold Mourier: Life

 He was born on 30 May 1862 in the village of Montjoux near Dieulefit, the son of Jean Étienne Mourier (1836–1865), an innkeeper, and his wife, Clarice Ernestine Turc.
 Léopold had a twin brother: Louis Ernest Mourier.
 Their father died the year of his birth.
 His mother then ran the Auberge "Serre du Turc", which specialized in fine foods.

 From around 1875 he was apprenticed as a chef with the Campe brothers in Avignon then around 1877 joined his cousin Ms Rivier who was a chef in Grenoble.

-In the summer of 1880 he obtained exemption from military service at went to work at the "Notta" restaurant in Paris.
+In the summer of 1880 he obtained exemption from military service and went to work at the "Notta" restaurant in Paris.

 In 1883 he moved to the "Maison Maire" restaurant in Paris and became its main chef in 1886.
 The restaurant was owned by Ms Paillard and stood on Chaussée d'Antin.
 Some records state that the illustrious Auguste Escoffier worked at the "Maison Maire" until he went to Monte Carlo in 1884.
 At the Maire, Mourier created "Pommes Mayor" and "Pommes Ernestine" (named after his mother).
 In 1890 he succeeded Nicolas Foyot as the premiere chef in Paris.
 He acquired the Foyot restaurant in 1891 and the famous Cafe de Paris on the Avenue de l'Opera soon after.

 In 1891, at the launch of the controversial play Thermidor, he created Lobster Thermidor for the cast.
 Some records link this creation to Escoffier, but Escoffier was not in Paris at this time and the creation was certainly born in Paris.
 The play was banned for 5 years and relaunched in 1896, by which time the dish was well-established.